DV

 Strategy & risk

-BND tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds approach, while TLT tracks ICE U.S. Treasury 20+ Year Bond Index using a treasury strategy.
-Beta is 0.98 for BND and 2.37 for TLT, indicating BND is less volatile relative to the market.
+BND tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds approach, while TLT tracks ICE U.S. Treasury 20+ Year Bond Index with a treasury approach.
+Beta is 0.98 for BND and 2.38 for TLT, indicating BND is less volatile relative to the market.

 BND beta0.98